What is an inquest?

 Hearings

-If you are asked to attend an inquest, it is important to let MDDUS know as soon as possible and also establish if you are considered to be an ‘Interested Person’.
+If you are asked to attend an inquest, it is important to let MDDUS know as soon as possible and also establish if you are considered to be an ‘interested person’.

-The term ‘interested person’ applies to the family, regulators (such as the CQC), life insurers and other individuals or organisations whose ‘conduct might be called into question’ during the inquest process.
-It is in the latter category that medical professionals may be considered as interested persons.
-This does not mean that they will necessarily be criticised or blamed, but it does reflect significant involvement in the inquest process.
-Interested persons can obtain disclosure of documentation and statements that the coroner has obtained.
-They can also be legally-represented at the inquest (where necessary) and ask questions of witnesses.
+The term ‘interested person’ applies to the family regulators (such as the CQC), life insurers and other individuals or organisations whose ‘conduct might be called into question’ during the inquest process.
+It is in the latter category that medical professionals are usually considered to be interested persons.
+This does not mean that they will necessarily be criticised, and the inquest process cannot assign blame, but it does reflect significant involvement in the inquest process.

 Pre-inquest reviews